hendt/ebay-api/README.md

 });
 ```

-### Browser
+## Browser Usage

 Check out live example: [https://hendt.github.io/ebay-api/](https://hendt.github.io/ebay-api/).
 Because of the eBay CORS problems a Proxy server is required to use the API in the Browser.

-For testing purpose you can use `https://ebay.hendt.workers.dev/` url as proxy.
+For testing purposes you can use `https://ebay.hendt.workers.dev/` url as proxy.
 You can also set up your own Proxy
 server.
-We have added a example for cloudfront
+We have added an example for cloudfront
 workers: [https://github.com/hendt/ebay-api/blob/master/proxy/worker.js](https://github.com/hendt/ebay-api/blob/master/proxy/worker.js)

-Or use [https://github.com/Rob--W/cors-anywhere](CORS Anywhere is a NodeJS proxy) (works very well with heroku.com).
+Or use [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) (a NodeJS proxy that works very well with heroku.com).

 #### ESM